folio-org/docs/content/en/docs/ERM/Licenses/_index.md

 *   **Licenses: Search & view licenses.** This permission allows the user to search and view existing licenses and amendments.
 This includes the permission to see and access the License app in the FOLIO interface.
 *   **Licenses: Edit licenses.** This permission grants all permissions included in "Licenses: Search & view licenses" plus it allows the user the ability to edit licenses and amendments, including the ability to add and edit documents and view, add and edit tags on a license.
 *   **Licenses: Delete licenses.** This permission grants all permissions included in "Licenses: Search & view licenses" plus it allows the user the ability to delete licenses and amendments.
+*   **Licenses: File download.** (ui-licenses.licenses.file.download) This permission grants permission for document downloads, as separate from document uploads.
 *   **Settings (Licenses): Manage pick lists and values.** This permission allows the user to access the License settings and the ability to manage pick lists and pick list values.
 *   **Settings (Licenses): Manage license terms.** This permission allows the user to access the License settings and the ability to manage the available terms.
 It includes the ability to view pick list information, which is necessary to manage license terms which use pick lists.